 2016-now: Absolute Piano Tuning and Restoration, Lowell MA.
-This is a small piano rebuilding shop.
-Pianos of 50 to 150 years of age come from schools, venues homes.
-Guided by shop owner Mr. Jude Reveley, we change everything from soundboard to strings, keyboard, action parts, screws, etc. The piano surface is refinished upon request.
-The shop owner redesigns the piano action ratio, string scale, and more to achieve a better sound, power, and touch than when the piano was manufactured decades or over one hundred ago.
-I am very fortunate to work and learn here.
+Pianos in need of restoration come from schools, venues, and homes.
+Led by the shop owner Mr. Jude Reveley, upon request, we change everything from soundboard, strings, keyboard, to action parts; polish and resurface hardware; refinish the piano case and plate.
+The shop owner refines the piano action ratio, string scale, and more to achieve a desired sound, power, and touch.
 On weekends and days off, I service pianos in Massachusetts, Maine and New Hampshire.

 2014-2016: Piano Technology at North Bennet Street School, Boston MA.
 We learned how to tune, repair, and rebuild pianos from our beloved Mentors David Betts, Debbie Cyr, Emily Townsend, and Jack Stebbins.
 Whenever there are problems in pianos that are beyond my ability to solve, they are always there supporting me with information and hands on instructions.
 Their knowledge, tips, smiles, encouragements, and kindness are my everyday energy source and light of hope during deep down times.
 They guide me to service each piano, big or small, just like my own.